stephaniecrocker91/instantes/README.md

 * * *

 *   LANDING PAGE: This is the page that initially loads when you first arrive at the site.
+Without logging in....
-    * Navbar: FontAweseom Icon & Home, Register, and Login.
+    * Navbar: Header title "Instantes", Home, Sign In and SignUp links (containing font awesome icons).
+    * Posts rendered by all users
+    * Search bar where you can search posts by relevant keyword.
-    * Header: "For the Love of Food"ß
+    * List of most followed profiles
-    * You can immeditaley view the paginated list of recipe Posts (authenticated or not).
+*   LANDING PAGE: Once logged in....

 <img src="static/images/homescreen.png" width="500px">